17 Habits of People Who Are Great at Saving Money

 Good savers prioritize saving

-It sounds simple but one of the best habits good savers have is simply making saving a priority in their lives, says Andrea Woroch, a consumer-finance expert.
-“Before spending on anything else, they pay themselves first by putting savings into a retirement account or other self directed savings account,” she says.
+It sounds simple, but one of the best money-saving tips is simply making saving a priority in their lives, says Andrea Woroch, a consumer-finance expert.
+“Before spending on anything else, they pay themselves first by putting savings into a retirement account or other self-directed savings account,” she says.

 Good savers keep track of the little things

 What’s a latte here or a $0.99 app there?
 Little things can add up to big expenses quickly, Garrett says, often before you even realize what’s happening.
 Good savers will write down, in their check ledger or budget, all their expenses, even the tiniest ones.